 In a recent study published in Fertility and Sterility, researchers tracked nearly 700 heterosexual couples who were trying to get pregnant including recording the men’s sleeping patterns.
-They found that men who got fewer than six hours of sleep a night were 31 percent less likely to impregnate their partner by the end of the study, compared to men who got eight hours.
+They found that men who got fewer than 6 hours of sleep a night were 31% less likely to impregnate their partner by the end of the study, compared to men who got eight hours.

 This study didn’t actually measure sperm health, so we can’t say for sure that impaired sperm quality or quantity was the reason sleep-deprived men were less likely to impregnate a partner.
 But a study conducted in Denmark did.
 That study examined the sleep habits of nearly 1,000 men in their late teens and early twenties—and also measured their sperm health.
 Here’s what they found:

-- Men with the poorest quality sleep had a 29 percent reduction in sperm compared to those with the highest quality sleep.
+- Men with the poorest quality sleep had a 29% reduction in sperm compared to those with the highest quality sleep.

-- Men with the poorest quality sleep had a 1.6 percent reduction in normal, genetically healthy sperm, meaning they had a higher prevalence of deformed and immobile sperm, compared to those with the highest quality sleep.
+- Men with the poorest quality sleep had a 1.6% reduction in normal, genetically healthy sperm, meaning they had a higher prevalence of deformed and immobile sperm, compared to those with the highest quality sleep.